yd0369/CERTIFIED/README.md

 # CERTIFIED
-Collection of Certificates and there information
+Collection of Certificates and their information